 The following is a contribution from Ben at The Wealth Gospel.
-If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 There are a lot of things in our society today that have become accepted as “the right way to do things.”
 Many of them are good rules to live by, and many more have only a sliver of truth, which is weighed down by the fact that they’re completely irrational.
 They consist of rules of thumb, precautions and mind sets, some which have developed over time and others which are more recent arrivals to the scene.

 Retirement Age is 65

 In the traditional world of personal finance, the most important goal is generally retirement.
 The only problem is that they got the age wrong.
 Take a step back and think about it.
 Do you really want to wait until you’re old and things stop working the way they are supposed to before you start spending time with the people you love and doing the things you love?

 Granted, there are many people who love their work and would enjoy doing it until they’re dead, but there is a huge difference between having to work and choosing to—which is what retirement is all about.